xmtp/awesome-xmtp/README.md

 * [Lenster](https://lenster.xyz/) - Lenster is a composable, decentralized, and permissionless social media webapp built with Lens Protocol.
 * [Pinsta](https://pinsta.xyz/) - Decentralized image and video sharing service.
 Create Pin Boards to collect and discover rich media.
 * [Orb](https://orb.ac/) - Super App for Social Media.
+* [Upper Social](https://ethglobal.com/showcase/upper-social-nq3iw) - Upper is a social network where you can be a creator, sell content pieces to fans, and get funding from a shared pool.
+Fans can trade these pieces and vote on creator projects.
+* [Gaston](https://ethglobal.com/showcase/gaston-8s4dq) - Extract Event types from any contract and turn them into decentralized notifications
+* [Funnel][(https://ethglobal.com/showcase/funnel-z8f80) - Creation of onchain condition-gated discussion & threads-like channels.

 ## Commerce 💳

 * [Market3 & Walletscan](https://ethglobal.com/showcase/market3-and-walletscan-a-trusted-marketplace-s9nsj) - Allow communication between artists and consumers